-Whilst the activities of the Designated Safeguarding Lead can be delegated to appropriately trained deputies, the ultimate lead responsibility for child protection, as set out above, remains with the Designated Safeguarding Lead; this lead responsibility should not be delegated.
-The School recognises that the DSL, as per the recommendations in KCSiE 2022, will be part of the SLT.
+Whilst the activities of the Designated Safeguarding Lead can be delegated to appropriately trained deputies the ultimate lead responsibility for child protection, as set out above, remains with the Designated Safeguarding Lead; this lead responsibility should not be delegated.
+We recognise that our DSL, as per the recommendations in KCSiE 2024, will be part of SLT.

-The Designated Safeguarding Lead (DSL)
+7.1 The Designated Safeguarding Lead